opengisch/QField-Website/README.md

 Use markdown formatting for content sections
 The "Back to success stories" button is added automatically

+## Environments and configs

+- Hugo merges `config/_default` with the folder that matches `--environment` (`development`, `staging`, `production`).
+If you omit it, `hugo server` defaults to `development`.
+- Local development: `hugo server --environment development` for fast, unminified builds and no analytics/service worker.
+- Staging preview: `hugo --environment staging -D -b https://staging.qfield.org` to get near-prod settings without analytics/SW and with easier-to-read JSON/SVG.
+Use whatever staging base URL is correct for your deploy.
+- Production build: `hugo --environment production --gc --minify -b https://qfield.org/` for strict headers, full minification, and analytics/SW enabled.

 ## Build for Production

 1. Build the site with production config: